Files / Global strategy

 Document Introduction

-This report is not a prediction of real-world policy but serves as a conceptual wargaming tool designed to stimulate deep thinking within NATO's command echelons regarding cognitive warfare and the operationalization of technology.
-Its methodology blends fictional narrative with serious strategic analysis, providing a unique perspective for understanding the complex landscape of future hybrid conflict, identifying alliance vulnerabilities, and planning transformation pathways.
-The report's appendix provides detailed author background, terminology explanations, and references, enhancing its rigor as a professional policy research tool.
+This report is not a prediction of real-world policy but serves as a conceptual tool designed to stimulate deep thinking within NATO's command echelons regarding cognitive warfare and the operationalization of technology.
+Its methodology blends fictional narrative with serious strategic analysis, providing a unique perspective for understanding the complex landscape of future hybrid conflicts, identifying alliance vulnerabilities, and planning transformation pathways.
+The report's appendix includes detailed author backgrounds, terminology explanations, and references, enhancing its rigor as a professional policy research tool.